- Justin Hunter

 We built so much more than that, and I could dedicate an entire article to each of the things we built.
 We didn’t know any kids in elementary school or middle school or high school building the things we built.

 In middle school, I met Andrew.
 He, Chris, and I became inseparable until after high school.
 Andrew wasn’t necessarily the maker Chris and I were.
 He was into cars by the time we reached high school, so he helped Chris and I in the garage.
 He tinkered with his own car when he got one.
 But really, Andrew was pragmatic, business-savvy, and financially responsible.
-Hell, he bought that first car himself for $3500.
-I got my piece of crap car for $500 and Chris got his for a couple hundred as well.
+Hell, he bought that first car himself for 500 and Chris got his for a couple hundred as well.

 While Andrew wasn’t the maker Chris and I were, he was integral in helping me continue my maker ways after high school.
 Andrew first realized that the parts we were ordering for our cars could be had for so much cheaper if we were a business ordering wholesale.
 Without a second thought, we went to the state courthouse and filed for a business license.
 We were 18, and we officially owned our own business — JA1 Racing.
 Justin, Andrew, Number One, Racing.
 Stupid, stupid name.
 But it worked for the most part.